 Rotavirus Vaccine: Rotavirus is a major cause of diarrhea and vomiting in infants and children.
-In 1997, AVANT licensed its oral rotavirus vaccine to Glaxo.
+In 1997, AVANT licensed its oral rotavirus vaccine to GlaxoSmithKline ("Glaxo").
 All of the ongoing development and commercialization for this program is being conducted and funded by Glaxo.
-Glaxo gained approval for RotarixÒ in Mexico during 2004, which represented the first in a series of worldwide approvals and commercial launches for the product.
+Glaxo gained approval for Rotarix® in Mexico during 2004, which represented the first in a series of worldwide approvals and commercial launches for the product.
 During 2005, Glaxo launched Rotarix® in additional Latin American countries as well as Asia Pacific countries, and filed for market approval with the European regulatory authorities, which triggered a \$2 million milestone fee payable to AVANT.
 In February 2006, the European Commission granted approval of Rotarix® in the European Union, which triggered a \$4 million milestone payment from Glaxo.
-Glaxo has agreed to make an additional payment of \$1.5 illion upon achievement of market approval in the United States.
-Rotarix® is now licensed in over 50 countries worldwide in addition to the European Union market.
-AVANT expects Glaxo to file for United States market approval in 2007.
+Rotarix® is now licensed in over 70 countries worldwide in addition to the European Union market.
+Glaxo filed a Biologics License Application (BLA) with the U.S. Food and Drug Administration (FDA) for United States market approval in 2007.
+On February 20, 2008, Rotarix® received a favorable recommendation from the FDA's Vaccines and Related Biological Products Advisory Committee (VRBPAC).
+The committee's favorable recommendation, although not binding, will be considered by the FDA in its review of the BLA for the candidate vaccine, which is currently underway.
+Glaxo has agreed to make an additional payment of \$1.5 million upon achievement of market approval in the United States, \$750,000 of which AVANT will retain.

-AVANT licensed the Rotarix® technology in 1995 from CCH and owes CCH a license fee of 30% on net royalties received from Glaxo.
+AVANT licensed the Rotarix® technology in 1995 from Cincinnati Children's Hospital Medical Center ("CCH") and owes CCH a license fee of 30% on net royalties received from Glaxo.
 In May 2005, AVANT entered into an agreement whereby an affiliate of Paul Royalty Fund ("PRF") purchased an interest in the net royalties AVANT will receive on worldwide sales of Rotarix®.
-Under the PRF agreement, AVANT retains 50% of the \$4 mllion milestone payment from Glaxo for the European Commission approval discussed above and of any future Glaxo milestone payments, with the balance payable to PRF and CCH.
+Under the PRF agreement, AVANT retained 50% of the \$4 million milestone payment from Glaxo for the European Commission approval discussed above and of any future Glaxo milestone payments, with the balance payable to PRF and CCH.
+The PRF agreement also provides for a \$10 million milestone payment to AVANT if Rotarix® is launched in the United States in 2008.
+AVANT expects to achieve this milestone in the second half of 2008.

 Royalty rates on Rotarix® escalate from 7% to 10% based on net product sales in countries that have valid patent protection.
 These royalty rates are discounted by 30% for "non-patent" countries (primarily international markets).
 In September 2006, AVANT received notice from Glaxo that Glaxo would begin paying royalties on sales of Rotarix® vaccine at the lower of the two royalty rates under their 1997 license agreement.
 Glaxo's decision to pay the lower royalty rate (which is 70% of the full rate) is based upon Glaxo's assertion that Rotarix® is not covered by the patents Glaxo licensed from AVANT in Australia and certain European countries.
+AVANT is determined to take all available steps to enforce its rights under its license agreement with Glaxo.